Glasgow to Cape Wrath in 3 easy stages!

 Day 1, Saturday 29th May 2004: Fort William to Clunes Waterfall

 We all met at 9.05am at the West Highland Way sign where we finished last year.
 We left a few minutes later and headed for the river and then the canal.
 By the time we reached the Neptune Staircase series of locks on the canal it was raining.
 There was a good track to Gairlochy.
 Lunch was an Eccles Cake in the rain, lovely.
 My back was painful so I was doing back stretches every hour or so.
-We turned left at the Achaharry Estate entrance, the road ran straight through to the end of Loch Arkaig. we crossed a long narrow bridge and walked along a few hundred yards to the waterfall near Clunes, Eas Chia-aig Falls at 2.05pm.
-It was time for some photos as the the rain had stopped as we walked along the estate road.
+We turned left at the Achnacarry Estate entrance, the road ran straight through to the end of Loch Arkaig. we crossed a long narrow bridge and walked a few hundred yards to the Eas Chia-aig waterfall near Clunes at 2.05pm.
+It was time for some photos as the rain had stopped as we walked along the estate road.
 Rik and Glen arrived early at 2.30pm (we were way ahead of the scheduled 3pm at the falls – no mobile phone signal in this area to call them in early) and whisked us back to the Nevis Bank Hotel in Fort William.

 Walk:13 miles, 95 metres of ascent, 5h

 Our luggage was picked up by Rik and Glen at 8.30am and Mick took us along to the Eas Chia-aig Falls where we had finished yesterday.
-I took a few photos to compare with those from yesterday then we started walking at 9.30am.
+The light was different so I took a few photos to compare with those from yesterday then we started walking at 9.30am.
 With clear sunny skies above it was hot as we made our way uphill through the trees.
 We followed the stream uphill until we were above the forest.
 Then it was straight up the slopes to the Meall Odhar cliffs, then round the corrie to the foot of the final slope to Meall na Teanga minor top then down and up a narrow steep slope to the true summit, the first Munro of the trip.
 From here it was down to the col before climbing up the zig-zag path to Sron a’ Choire Ghairbh, the second Munro.
-We spent some time on the top taking in the view in the sunshine before making our way down to the forest to the road which we followed along to reach the Tomdoun Sporting Lodge at 6.30pm where we were greeted by Rik and Glen and a round of Orkney Northern Lights beers already lined up on the bar.
+We spent some time on the top taking in the view in the sunshine and watching clouds of pollen from the conifers float above the trees.
+Then it was time to make our way down to the forest track and then the road which we followed to reach the Tomdoun Sporting Lodge at 6.30pm where we were greeted by Rik and Glen and a round of Orkney Northern Lights beers already lined up on the bar.
+Our support team was very well organised!
 The Venison Casserole was very nice but we quickly drank them out of beer and had to switch to wine and a malt for a nightcap.

 Walk: 17 miles, 1350 metres of ascent, 9h; Meall na Teanga (918m, Munro), Sron a’ Choire Ghairbh (937m, Munro)